Uzbekistan Professional Football League

 Uzbekistan Professional Football League, briefly UzPFL (Uzbek: Oʻzbekiston professional futbol ligasi / Ўзбекистон профессионал футбол лигаси, OʻzPFL, ЎзПФЛ) — a football organization that manages and oversees the entire system of the country's football leagues.
-In 2008, following a recommendation from the Asian Football Confederation, it was separated from the Football Federation of Uzbekistan to become an independent organization.
+In 2008, following a recommendation from the Asian Football Confederation, it was separated from Uzbekistan Football Federation to become an independent organization.

 Coordinates the conduct of such professional football competitions as Super League, Pro League, First League, Uzbekistan Cup, League Cup, Uzbekistan Super Cup, Uzbekistan U19 and U21 championships, etc. Organizes competitions among football clubs, provides instruction on their sports and organizational and managerial activities, as well as relationships.

 Facilitates the organization of football competitions at various levels in cooperation with ministries, departments, enterprises, and organizations of Uzbekistan.

 It is one of the leading leagues in Asia in terms of licensing.

-As of March 2025, six companies in Uzbekistan are official sponsors of the league.
+As of March 2026, six companies in Uzbekistan are official sponsors of the League.

 History

-In 1992, it was part of the organizational structure of the Football Federation of Uzbekistan and was the division responsible for holding professional football competitions in Uzbekistan.
+In 1992, it was part of the organizational structure of Uzbekistan Football Federation and was the division responsible for holding professional football competitions in Uzbekistan.
 In early 2008, Asian Football Confederation recommended to Uzbekistan Football Federation establishing the PFL as a separate organization.
-It was established on June 20, 2008 at the General Meeting of the Football Association and Football Clubs of Uzbekistan and was registered by the Ministry of Justice of the Republic of Uzbekistan on July 2.
+It was established on June 20, 2008 at the General Meeting of the Football Federation and Football Clubs of Uzbekistan and was registered by the Ministry of Justice on July 2.

 From 2008 till 2018, held the youth football championship of Uzbekistan.
 From 2019 to 2023, supervised the holding of women's football (Premier League, First League, Cup, Super Cup), and from 2017 to 2025 held futsal championship (Premier League, Cup and others) of Uzbekistan.

 Became a member of the Association of World Leagues Forum on January 10, 2023.

+In partnership with Fantasy Sports & Gaming Association, launched the Fantasy Uzbekistan Super League project ahead of 2026 Uzbekistan Super League season.

 Purpose and objectives

 The main goal of Uzbekistan Professional Football League is to coordinate the holding of professional football competitions on the territory of the Republic of Uzbekistan among football teams in the respective Super League, Pro League, First League, Uzbekistan Cup, League Cup, Super Cup of Uzbekistan, all the age categories of Uzbekistan.
 Organize and conduct competitions among football clubs, coordination of professional football competitions, organization and conduct of competitions between football clubs, as well as management of their sports, organizational and managerial activities and relations.

-Every month according to the vote of experts, determines the winners in the nominations of the best player, the best referee, the best goal in the Uzbek Super League, and organizes the work of awarding them.
+Every month according to the vote of experts, determines the winners in the nominations of the best player, the best referee, the best goal in the Super League and organizes the work of awarding them.
 Every month, it determines the winners of the best football club of Uzbekistan, the best player women/men, the best referee and other nominations and organizes their awarding at the end of the year.